nk-gears/personal-blog/content/posts/apps-script-exposure.md

 **External Systems**

-The following are the external systems API to connect from Google Apps Script.

-- Slack

-- Fyle

-- FreeAgent

-- Xero

-- CheckCentral

-- Gsuite Reseller API

-**Personal Apps**

-- [x] Automated Toptal Timesheet to Sync to Google Sheet
-- [x] Created Script to Automate Wakatime Activity to Google Sheet
-- [x] Created a Google Sheet based Bot Assistant for Skype Group Conversation

-I have created few libraries in Google Apps Script for the following API's.
+I have created few libraries in Google Apps Script for the following external API's.
 Please contact me if you need any support on these API's.

 - Xero

 - FreeAgent

+- Fyle

 - Deputy

 - Google Reseller

 - Google Docs/Slides Manipulation via Batch API